Our People, Your Team

 Trainee Solicitor

 A team where career progression is not only encouraged but happens.
-I have gone from a legal secretary in the Family Team to legal assistant and now to trainee solicitor within three years of being at Lanyon Bowdler, all whilst being supported in completing my legal studies.
+I have gone from a legal secretary in the Family Team to qualified solicitor within five years of being at Lanyon Bowdler, all whilst being supported in completing my legal studies.
 The Family Team are amazing and passionate individuals.
 Truly a supportive and friendly place to work!

 Lizzie Cross